Seahorse XF24 & XF96: BMSB J520

-The Seahorse XF24 Extracellular Analyzer is located in J520 on the fifth floor of the biomedical science building.
-A dedicated room air incubator is kept adjacent to the Analyzer for pre-measurement equilibration.
+The Seahorse XF24 and XF96 analyzers are located in J520 on the fifth floor of the Biomedical Sciences Building.
+A dedicated incubator is kept adjacent to the analyzers for pre-measurement equilibration.
 Experiments are designed using the XF Reader Software on a touch screen, and can be analyzed using Excel spreadsheets or the the Wave software.

 Seahorse XF technology uses solid-state sensors to simultaneously measure both oxygen consumption rate (OCR) and extracellular acidification rate (ECAR) in every well.All Seahorse XF instruments analyze mitochondrial respiration and glycolysis in live cells, generating data in just minutes.